Aw4ke325/Security-Assessment-Report/README.md

 - Performing end-to-end penetration testing engagements
 - Using tools like Nmap, Burp Suite, Chisel, Evil-WinRM, Mimikatz, Hashcat, and more
 - Writing detailed, actionable security documentation that aligns with frameworks like **NIST SP 800-115** and **OWASP**

----

-## 🤝 Credits

-Big thanks to the amazing team:
-- **Khaled Shaaban**
-- Abdelrahman Tarek
-- Abd Elrhman Emad
-- Eslam Salem
-- Mohamed Ali
-- Sandra Adel

-And a special thank-you to the mentors and organizers of **DEPI** for their guidance and support throughout the journey.

----

 ## 🔐 Disclaimer